darijgr/detnotes/README.md

 (from a combinatorial viewpoint -- no linear algebra is presumed), as well as some basic material on binomial coefficients and recurrent sequences.
-It contains about 40 exercises with solutions, and about 20 exercises without.
+It contains about 80 exercises with solutions, and a few exercises without.

 Up-to-date PDF files can be downloaded from my website: